The Okura Tokyo Heritage Wing 1962 modernist lobby with Yoshiro Taniguchi lantern lights and lacquerwood ceiling

 Concierge tip

-Sit in the Heritage Wing lobby at 5pm — the recreated 1962 lantern-and-cane room is the working contemplative space.
-The Orchid Bar at 7pm for the modernist cocktail.
-Eat at Yamazato for the chef's-counter Japanese omakase on the second night.
+Sit in the Heritage Wing lobby at 5pm; the recreated 1962 lantern-and-cane room is the place to slow down.
+Take the Orchid Bar at 7pm for a cocktail, and book Yamazato for the counter omakase on the second night.

 The wider context